jeffrey-almanzar/e-commerce-project/README.md

 •	Built with React JS, React Router, Axios, Node JS/Express, Sequelize, PostgreSQL, and the Stripe API.
 •	Live demo: https://valiantshopping.netlify.com/

+## Testing Data
+• Demo user: demo@gmail.com
+• password: 123456
+• Credit card: 4242 4242 4242 4242
+• Any other data related to the credit card can be random.
 ## My contribution
 Developed this application in collaboration with Asifa Khan.